7angel4/betting-game-proof/README.md

 <i>Note: These models are studied by Profs.
 Omer Angel and Mark Holmes, in the (unpublished) paper '“All In” poker sequences'.</i>

 Computer-assisted proof for two theorems in the 3-player getting game.

+See **README.pdf** for more detailed explanation of the modules, and how to run them for the proof of the relevant theorems.

 ## Betting game model